RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 4.md

 ***

-Brun awoke frustrated, in her dream a delightful critter had escaped her grasp for a cuddle and she'd been so offended she woke up.
+Brun awoke frustrated, in her dream a delightful critter had escaped her grasp for a cuddle and she'd been so offended she had woke up.

 A tearful Trouble was trying to jostle her further awake.
 Brun didn't want the small thing to worry, so she pulled her into a bear hug.
 Almost dozing back off, she stroked Trouble's fuzzy short hair and mumbled compliments.
 She did wonder why Trouble was here and not at their room at the hotel as her memories of yesterday unfurled.